ANAMIKA

 No Uber in Luxor; to get to the airport, I end up paying the cabbie an amount approx twice what I would have paid in Cairo for a similar distance.
 I reach at 10 pm.

-3 more hours for the flight to Cairo - the onward flight back home via Abu Dhabi is only at 2 pm tomorrow.
+3 more hours of waiting before the flight to Cairo - the onward flight back home from Cairo via Abu Dhabi is only at 2 pm tomorrow.
 A gaggle of Italian tourists make a nuisance of themselves with noisy chatter; maybe it is just as well - if the place were silent, I might sleep off and miss the flight.

 OCTOBER 8th, 2024: